rpajanssen/java-triangle/exception-handling/before/README.md

 ## 3. Missing error-handling resource

 There are still other exception scenarios.
 What if a rate limiter blocked access to a resource?
+What if you have a bug in your exception-handler class (@ControllerAdvice) resulting in a new unexpected exception?
 Or another unhandled exception occurred?
 Then Spring will will redirect to an error resource!

 But if you don't take over... you can't control the response!